 Can you buy an apartment in Paris from Japan in one week?

 Yes.
 At Home Select, we helped a couple living in Tokyo sign a preliminary agreement in five days.
-The method relies on intensive preparatory work before the client's arrival (pre-viewings, shortlist validated remotely) and the mobilization of two property hunters working in tandem to cover a wide perimeter.
-The couple acquired a 113 sqm apartment in the 10th arrondissement for 1,120,000 euros.
+The method relies on intensive groundwork before the client's arrival (pre-viewings, a shortlist confirmed remotely) and on two property hunters working in tandem to cover a wide perimeter.
+The couple bought a 113 sqm flat in the 10th arrondissement for 1,120,000 euros.

 Why mobilize two property hunters on a single mandate?

 When the deadline is tight and the search area is broad, two property hunters double the pre-viewing and negotiation capacity.
-While one visits with the clients, the other prepares the next day's appointments.
-This tandem approach, which we use at Home Select for urgent mandates, made it possible to cover the 1st through 10th and 16th-17th arrondissements in a single week.
+While one is out viewing with the clients, the other lines up the next day's appointments.
+This tandem approach, which we use at Home Select for urgent mandates, let us cover the 1st through 10th and the 16th and 17th in a single week.

 How does a property hunter handle an off-market purchase for expats?

-The property hunter activates their network of contacts, including agents, notaries and owners, to access properties not yet listed.
-In this specific case, a Home Select colleague flagged an off-market apartment on Thursday, the viewing took place on Friday, and the offer was submitted on Saturday.
-The absence of a financing contingency and the strength of the financial profile convinced the seller to accept immediately.
+The property hunter draws on a network of contacts, including agents, notaires and owners, to reach properties not yet listed.
+Here a Home Select colleague flagged an off-market flat on Thursday, the viewing took place on Friday, and the offer went in on Saturday.
+The lack of a financing contingency and the strength of the financial profile convinced the seller to accept at once.